sudheerapte/sudheerapte.github.io/_posts/2018-07-03-interaction-not-ui.md

 Similarly, there is a wide variety of methods by which the user can provide _inputs_ to the application through sensors.
-Mobile phones already contain gyroscopes and accelerometers; industrial equipment can reuse a wide variety of sensors that were originally developed for sensing phenomena in the real world.
+Mobile phones already contain touch-sensitive screens, gyroscopes, and accelerometers; industrial equipment can reuse a wide variety of sensors that were originally developed for sensing phenomena in the real world.
 For example, a motion sensor can detect when someone crosses a threshold to a door, so that this user action becomes an input to the application.

+A smart embedded application can use all of these means of interaction and produce intelligent behavior.
 Interaction design must include all of these methods of input and output.